rippsam/Bug-Tickets/Bugs/Mobile_Bug_ESPN_MyNews.md

 ---

 ### Expected Behavior
-What should happen based on requirements or general UX expectations?
+Should have a basketball image paired with the article title

 ---

 ### Actual Behavior
-What actually happens?
-Be specific.
-Include error messages, codes, or visible symptoms
+Football image is paired with the title of the article

 ---

 ### Environment
-- **App Version:**
-- **OS / Platform:**
+- **OS / Platform:** Andriod
-- **Browser / Device:**
+- **Browser / Device:** Mobile
-- **Test Environment:** Dev / Staging / Production
+- **Test Environment:** Production

 ---

 ### Customers Affected
-Who is impacted?
-All users, specific user roles, specific regions, etc.
+Those who are following college basketball

 ---

 ### Category
-e.g. UI, Backend, API, Mobile, Accessibility, Performance, Security, Regression
+Mobile, UI

 ---